IvanAnywhere: Full version

 In May 2007, Ivan started using Ian's full version daily.
 The full version of IvanAnywhere consists of a wheeled base with 24-volt SuperDroid Robots motors.
 The motor and wheel assemblies support "tank drive" so that Ivan can negotiate through doorways and meeting rooms more easily.
 Above the motors sits a box filled with wires, various electronics, and batteries which power the robot for a full work day.
-The entire robot weighs approximately 40 kg.
+The entire robot weighs approximately 40 kg or 88 Pounds.

 A 1.5 meter (5 foot) aluminum bar supports a webcam with a gray foam ball mounted above it.
 The robot is equipped with a webcam, speakers, microphone, and a tablet computer with a live feed from Bowman's webcam to help coworkers to communicate with him more naturally.
 Infrared proximity sensors keep the robot from bumping into walls and cubicles.

 The tablet PC mounted on IvanAnywhere runs a SQL Anywhere database server.
 One of the tasks of the SQL Anywhere database is to retain monitoring statistics on a wide variety of controls and sensors on the robot.
 This is so that Ian can monitor how far the robot travels in any particular period, how many times the proximity sensors have halted the robot's motion, the robot's network connectivity uptime, and other related statistics.

 Ivan "drives" the robot from his home office in Halifax using a two-joystick PC gaming console.
 One joystick controls the webcam, the other the robot's drive system.

 In October 2007, a digital camera was mounted on the bar so that Ivan could take high-resolution pictures of whiteboards, presentation slides, and overheads, or just look out the window.

 The robot needs to be recharged at the end of every work day.
 Until recently, this required a Waterloo co-worker to plug it in before leaving for the night.
 In May 2008, Ian constructed a charging bay out of lumber that Ivan "drives" into - copper bars attached to the robot connect to copper springs on the charging unit which are directly connected to the battery charger and enabled through a relay circuit so that the charging bars are not live unless the robot is in the bay.
 The charging bay permits Ivan to recharge the robot at his convenience, and without assistance.

 IvanAnywhere is very popular with other people in the building and the SAP Engineering floor has become a regular stop on visitor tours of the SAP building.